nya3jp/tast/docs/ARCHITECTURE.md

 #### Beware of versioning boundaries

-Many CI systems deploy Tast for end-to-end testing, including Chrome OS, Chrome, Android, Google3, and several other CI systems outside of Google.
+Many CI systems deploy Tast for end-to-end testing, including ChromeOS, Chrome, Android, Google3, and several other CI systems outside of Google.
 This means that it is very difficult to make changes to the protocol between Tast and CI systems, e.g. adding/removing/changing Tast CLI flags or changing test result